MicrosoftDocs/WSL/WSL/basic-commands.md

 wsl --shutdown
 ```

 Immediately terminates all running distributions and the WSL 2 lightweight utility virtual machine.
+This command may be necessary in instances that require you to restart the WSL 2 virtual machine environment, such as [changing memory usage limits](./vhd-size.md) or making a change to your [.wslconfig file](./manage.md#).

+### Terminate a WSL distribution

 ```powershell
 wsl --terminate <Distribution Name>